 Who should perform dermal filler treatments?

-Recently, there has been a rise in ‘Botox parties’ and beauticians performing dermal fillers, but this should not be where you go for your treatments as the environment is not sterile, and the correct equipment is often not used when you don’t visit a professional clinic.
+Recently, there has been a rise in ‘Anti-wrinkle injections’ and beauticians performing dermal fillers, but this should not be where you go for your treatments as the environment is not sterile, and the correct equipment is often not used when you don’t visit a professional clinic.
 While beauticians and hairdressers can perform dermal fillers, as it’s not a regulated practice under UK law, this doesn’t mean that they should.
 It is always advisable to go to a medical professional who is equipped with in depth knowledge of your skin and body and are prepared and adept in treating with complications should they occur.